apigee/devrel/tools/apigee-proxy-modifier-validator/README.md

 1.  **Python:** Python 3.8 or higher recommended.
 2.  **pip:** Python package installer.
 3.  **Google Cloud SDK:** (`gcloud` command-line tool) installed and authenticated.
 4.  **Application Default Credentials (ADC):** Configured for Google Cloud authentication.
-Run `gcloud auth application-default login` in your terminal and authenticate with a Google account that has permissions to validate Apigee APIs (e.g., Apigee API Admin role or custom role with `apigee.organizations.apis.validate`).
+Run `gcloud auth application-default login` in your terminal and authenticate with a Google account that has permissions to validate Apigee APIs (e.g., Apigee API Admin role or custom role with `apigee.proxies.create`).
 5.  **Required Python Libraries:** Install using pip.

 ## Installation